philippekerstens/Group-3/README.md

 ### Database 4 : https://github.com/owid/covid-19-data - One World Data github page
 ### Database 5 : https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh - Vaccination data (CDC)
 ## Questions -
+## Communication Protocols
+### Main communication was done through zoom and slack
+### Emails and phone numbers were exchanged as potential fallbacks to cover all bases as a redundancy
 ## Project Timeline
 ### Monday 1st
 #### Our group as assigned and first gathered on Monday, our members were Sam, David, Dylan, and Philippe